 However, this interlock can also be a downfall.
-If one panel becomes loose, perhaps due to improper fastening or wind uplift or physical abuse, that panel can start to move around.
-Once that panel starts to move around, the integrity of its interlock with any adjacent panels can become jeopardized.
-If this situation is not stopped, a domino effect can take place and many panels will be lost.
+If one becomes loose, perhaps due to improper fastening or wind uplift or physical abuse, that panel can start to move around.
+Once it starts to move around, the integrity of its interlock with any adjacent panels can become jeopardized.
+If this situation is not stopped, a domino effect can take place and many will be lost.

 How do you avoid this?
 Well, there are many factors but one very important one is the fastening at the bottom edge of the roof.
 This is what we call the eave of the roof.
 Many people will misspell that as “eve” which is something very different.